 After I described in this post in detail how to enable Linux (Beta) on Chrome OS, here is the next step to make it easier for you to install applications: with graphical “app stores.”

 At the moment, two representatives can be used without problems in the Linux of Chrome OS: Gnome Software Center and KDE Discover.
-The installation and use of the Gnome Software Center is described in this post.
+I describe the installation and use of the Gnome Software Center in this post.
 A post about KDE Discover will follow.
 I want to recommend you to read both posts and to try out both tools.
 Then you can decide which one you like better!

 Here is the meaning of the abbreviations after the headings: [E] Everyone [A] Advanced [B] Beginner [P] Professional